specklesystems/speckle-docs/dev/connectors-dev.md

 ::: tip IMPORTANT

-The Connector **should never have a direct references** to the Converter or Kit.
-This is because Kits are swappable and having a direct reference would prevent this mechanism from working.
+The connector **should never have a direct references** to the converter or kit.
+This is because kits are swappable and having a direct reference would prevent this mechanism from working.

 :::